ashish-kushwaha10/node-project-setup/README.md

 Lets take a look inside the `src` folder

- - <h2>`config`</h2> -> In this folder anything and everything regarding any configurations or setup of a library or module will be done.
+ - `config` -> In this folder anything and everything regarding any configurations or setup of a library or module will be done.
 For example: setting up `dotenv` so that we can use the environment variables anywhere in a cleaner fashion, this is done in the `server-config.js`.
 One more example can be to setup you logging library that can help you to prepare meaningful logs, so configuration for this library should also be done here.

  - `routes` -> In the routes folder, we register a route and the corresponding middleware and controllers to it.